WinForms Host (.NET)

 New Application Template

-Hydra provides Host application template for all supported langugages, including C#, VB.NET and Oxygene for .NET:
+Hydra provides Host application template for all supported langugages, including C#, VB.NET, Hydrogene, Oxygene and Silver for .NET:

 The Hydra Host Application template will create a new application that is ready to work with Hydra plugin modules.